"TNR" is provided when we care for any local colony of community cats.

 -After a cat or kitten is trapped, they are given a complete examination by a veterinarian, which includes spaying and neutering, vaccinating against rabies and distemper, and testing for feline aids and leukemia.

--Cats that are not friendly with people are returned to their respective areas where they are monitored, provided shelter, and fed daily.
+-Cats who are not friendly with people are returned to their respective areas where they are monitored, provided shelter, and fed daily.

 -Friendly, healthy cats and kittens are never released.
 They are held in foster care until a permanent home becomes available.